Frank3040/Analysis_Algorithm/README.md

 """
 Here I define the variable that stores the maximun sum

-Then here you can see that I use a for inside of another for, this is to iterate over all the items in the list
+Then here you can see that I use a nested for, this is to iterate over all the items in the list
 """